 Rebecca received a bachelors degree in Economics and a bachelors degree in Environmental Studies from University of California in Santa Cruz.
 Before working at Hawaii Behavior Analysis No Ka Oi, Rebecca worked for an ABA company in San Francisco and had been a swim instructor for over ten years.
 She is currently working on her masters in Special Education for severe/multiple disabilities/autism from University of Hawaii, Manoa.
 In her free time, Rebecca enjoys hiking, playing violin, and exploring Hawaii.

-Shannon received her Bachelors of Arts in Social Sciences with a Concentration in Psychology from the University of Hawaii--West Oahu.
-She volunteered as a summer camp counselor for the Muscular Dystrophy Association for several years and has worked as a Patient Registrar at Kapiolani Medical Center for Women and Children for over two years.
+Shannon received her Bachelors of Arts in Social Sciences with a Concentration in Psychology from the University of Hawaii--West Oahu and completed her BCaBA coursework from Florida Institute of Technology.
+She volunteered as a summer camp counselor for the Muscular Dystrophy Association for several years and has worked as a Patient Registrar at Kapiolani Medical Center for Women and Children for over three years.
 She was born and raised on Oahu and enjoys everything the island has to offer, especially the food and the ocean.
-Shannon loves having fun with her 5 year old son swimming, hiking, singing, and dancing!
+Shannon loves having fun with her son swimming, hiking, singing, and dancing!

 Elizabeth Connolly, BA

 Liz received her Bachelors in Elementary Education and Mathematics with a minor in History from Wheelock College located in Boston, Massachusetts.
 In college, Liz ran cross country and tutored other college students.
 Prior to working in Hawaii, Liz has worked in a first and third grade classroom as well as substitute teaching in a range of classrooms in a Boston suburb.
 In her free time, Liz enjoys reading books, going on runs, and cooking.